 The launch event, held at the in-school closet in the elementary complex, included a ribbon-cutting ceremony with students and remarks from Catie’s Closet Co-Founder and CEO Mickey Cockrell, State Representative Judith Garcia, Superintendent Dr. Almi G. Abeyta, and Chief of Staff Dr. Aaron T. Jennings.
 Senator Sal DiDomenico also played an instrumental role in bringing this partnership to Chelsea.

-Students participated in the ceremonial ribbon cutting ceremony to official open the Catie's Closet!
+Students participated in the ceremonial ribbon cutting ceremony to officially open Catie's Closet!
 Students were joined by Catie's Closet Co-Founder and CEO Mickey Cockrell (left) and CPS Superintendent Dr. Almi G. Abeyta (right).